 Canada’s beaches don’t have the white sands and clear waters of a destination wedding location like Turks and Caicos, but that doesn’t mean a beach wedding is totally out of the question.
 Canada’s got plenty of picturesque beaches to choose from, but if you want a true ocean experience the west is definitely best - head to British Columbia.
 While you’ve got plenty to choose from, Tofino’s beaches are some of the most stunning.
 And hey, if you’re lucky a shirtless Trudeau may make a cameo in your wedding album.

 If rustic-chic is your thing, a farm wedding will probably be right up your alley.
-This type of venue is easily transformed – opt to keep things casual or turn it into an upscale Etsy oasis filled with mason jar glasses, hanging edison bulbs and chalkboard place cards.
+This type of wedding venue is easily transformed – opt to keep things casual or turn it into an upscale Etsy oasis filled with mason jar glasses, hanging edison bulbs and chalkboard place cards.
 Not seeing the light?
-Check out Kate Bosworth and Michael Polish’s wedding photos and I guarantee you’ll be scouring the internet for your closest ranch.
+Check out all the things we love about barn wedding venues and I guarantee you’ll be scouring the internet for your closest ranch.
 Huge plus: choosing this type of setting gives you the go-ahead to wear cowboy boots instead of sky-high Louboutin stilettos - and for that your feet will thank you.

 I’m 100% positive that if Ross Geller landed his fourth engagement, the backdrop of his wedding would have been the American Museum of Natural History (sorry, Rachel).
-But seriously, this type of venue has some major perks - the buildings are beautiful, the exhibitions can double as decor and they’re normally big enough to host large parties.
+But seriously, a museum wedding venue has some major perks - the buildings are beautiful, the exhibitions can double as decor and they’re normally big enough to host large parties.
 Plus, your love would literally go down in history.